Bižuterija (song): Recognition and impact

-"Bižuterija", won in the Hit of the Year award at the 2011 Porin Awards, an award that was decided by the audience.
+"Bižuterija" won the Hit of the Year award at the 2011 Porin Awards, an award that was decided by the audience.
 The award was the first Rozga received at the show and also, the first award given to a musician from Tonika Records.
 Rozga's winning of the award was the result of the audience's vote, however, musicians and other nominees at the show reluctantly agreed with the decision and some were against it, deeming it a "song of easy notes".
 During the event, Rozga admitted that she felt "unwanted" and "uncomfortable" and that her fellow musician colleagues looked at her with contempt which led to her leaving the show in tears.
 The song was a turning point in the singer's career, leading to a huge increase in her popularity in the entire Balkan region.

 The lyrics "žena, majka, kraljica" became a source of inspiration for merchandise and were used in meme pages.
 Rozga has personally credited the song for "changing her life".
 Since its release, the song served as the opening song for the singer's live performances, in promotion of albums released at a later stage as well.